 - Unplug electrical cords, move them out of reach, or string them through cord concealers.
 These chewing hazards can cause burns to the mouth or electrical shock.

 - Avoid feeding food from the table.
 Pups may look adorable as they beg for food, but many human foods are not good for them.
-Pay special attention to sugarless gum, chocolate, raisins, and other foods that are especially poisonous to dogs.
+Pay special attention to sugarless gum with xylitol, chocolate, raisins, and other foods that are especially poisonous to dogs.

 - Put all medications away.
 Avoid keeping medications, even in pill bottles or dispensers, on low tables, bathroom counters, or night tables, where the puppy can easily get to them.